Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 origin	https://yourgitproviderhere.com/yourinstitutionhere/yourprojectnamehere-isle.git (push)
 ```

-Run a git fetch
+* Run a git fetch

     * `git fetch icg-upstream`

-Pull down the ICG ISLE `master` branch into your local project's `master` branch
+* Pull down the ICG ISLE "master" branch into your local project's "master" branch

     * `git pull icg-upstream master`

-  * if you `ls -lha` in this directory, you'll now have code.
+* View the ISLE code you now have in this directory:

+    * `ls -lha`

-Push this code to your online git provider ISLE
+* Push this code to your online git provider ISLE

     * `git push -u origin master`
-  * This will take 2-5 mins depending on your internet speed.
+    * This will take 2-5 minutes depending on your internet speed.

-Now you have the current ISLE project code checked into git as foundation to make changes on specific to your local and project needs.
+Now you have the current ISLE project code checked into git as a foundation to make changes on specific to your local and project needs.
 You'll use this git "icg-upstream" process in the future to pull updates and releases from the main ISLE project.

 ---

 ## Step 3: Edit the ".env" File to Point to the Local Environment

-Open a `terminal` (Windows: open `Git Bash`)

 * Navigate to your ISLE project directory.
-(You may already be in this directory if you are coming from the [Software Dependencies](../install/host-software-dependencies.md).)

-* Open `.env` file by running: `nano .env`
+* Open the ".env" file in a text editor.
-    * _For endusers familiar with editing files on the command line, vim, emacs or alternative tools can be used in lieu of nano_

-* Change only the following lines in the `.env` file so that the resulting values look like the following: **Please note: the following below is an example not actual values you should use.
+* Change only the following lines in the ".env" file so that the resulting values look like the following: **Please note: the following below is an example not actual values you should use.
 Use one word to describe your project and follow the conventions below accordingly**
     * `COMPOSE_PROJECT_NAME=yourprojectnamehere_local`
     * `BASE_DOMAIN=yourprojectnamehere.localdomain`
     * `CONTAINER_SHORT_ID=ld` _leave default setting of `ld` as is.
 Do not change._
     * `COMPOSE_FILE=docker-compose.local.yml`

+* Save and close the file.

-* If you want to use a MySQL client with a GUI to import the Production MySQL Drupal database you'll need to uncomment the `ports` section of the MySQL service within the `docker-compose.local.yml` to make it so you can access port `3306` from the host computer.
+**Please note:** If you want to use a MySQL client with a GUI to import the Production MySQL Drupal database you'll need to uncomment the `ports` section of the MySQL service within the `docker-compose.local.yml` to make it so you can access port `3306` from the host computer.
 If you are already running MySQL on your personal computer, you'll have a port conflict and will need to either shutdown that service prior to running ISLE or change `3306:3306` to something like `9306:3306`.
 Please double-check.

-* Enter `Cntrl` and the letter `o` together to write the changes to the file.

-* Enter `Cntrl` and the letter `x` together to exit the file

 ---